playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 - [openSUSE](https://www.microsoft.com/en-us/p/opensuse-leap-15-1/9njfzk00fgkv)
 - [Ubuntu](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6)

-There are more distros on the Microsoft Store now and more to come in the future.
+There are more distros on the Microsoft Store if you search for them.

-Once done, you simply run `bash` in a terminal Window or search for the distro name as an app.
-Either way should start-up the distro's instance of `bash` in the directory you were currently in.
+Once done, you simply run `wsl` in a terminal window.
+This should start-up the distro's shell in the directory you were currently in.
 This is a full installation of Linux, meaning that you're able to access its package manager, run programs from it, and modify Windows files.

 There are even tweaks that are done with Windows to make it easier to use.
 If you run the `code` command to open a file, it will download a "VSCode remote server" to allow you to use your Windows install for both Linux and Windows commands.
 You can even [share SSH keys between Windows and WSL](https://devblogs.microsoft.com/commandline/sharing-ssh-keys-between-windows-and-wsl-2/)!

 The cross-WSL compatibility isn't uni-directional either.
-You can [open files from your Linux filesystem in Windows](https://devblogs.microsoft.com/commandline/whats-new-for-wsl-in-windows-10-version-1903/), [call Windows executables from WSL](https://docs.microsoft.com/en-us/windows/wsl/interop#run-windows-tools-from-wsl), and much more!
+You can [open files from your Linux filesystem in Windows](#access-wsl-files), [call Windows executables from WSL](https://docs.microsoft.com/en-us/windows/wsl/interop#run-windows-tools-from-wsl), and much more!

 ### Shell Configuration {#linux-shell}

 If you prefer an alternative shell, such as ZSH or Fish, you can install those in your distro as well.
-For example, I have an [`oh-my-zsh`](https://ohmyz.sh/) instance that runs anytime I start-up `bash`.
+For example, I have an [`oh-my-zsh`](https://ohmyz.sh/) instance that runs anytime I start-up `wsl`.

 To get the alternative shell running any time you call `bash`, you'll need to configure your `.bashrc` file.
 You're able to run `nano ~/.bashrc` to open the file.
 Once done, add `bash -c zsh` to the top of the file.
 After this, every time `bash` runs, it will open `zsh`.